Introduction to AA2A

-In 2016-17 there will be 20 institutions in England hosting AA2A schemes.
-Each participating institution normally offers places to four artists or designer-makers.
+In 2017-18 there will be 11 institutions in England hosting AA2A schemes.
+Each participating institution offers places to four artists or designer-makers.
 Typical supporting facilities available to artists and makers include college lending libraries, access to lecture programmes, life rooms, etc. Each artist/maker has at least 100 hours access, which they can use between October and April.
-AA2A endeavours to provide support of up to £300 to artists, principally for those on benefits associated with low income (conditions apply).
+AA2A endeavours to provide support of up to £350 to artists, principally for those on benefits and low income (conditions apply).

 Although access is free, artists are expected to engage with students and those who apply are asked to propose ways in which their presence will benefit students e.g. by doing a technical demonstration or talking about their work or self-employment.
 Artists are not expected to do more than three sessions of this type of activity during their placement.

-Each AA2A Artist has a webpage on 'Dotbiz' - our networking site, which they can use to document their project through blogs and images.
+Each AA2A Artist has a webpage on our networking area, which they can use to document their project through blogs and images.
 Many institutions also offer exhibitions as part of their AA2A scheme.

 Management of AA2A

 AA2A Ltd is a social enterprise company dedicated to running the project.
-We have two part time members of staff - Wendy Mason (National Director) and Jo Warren (currently on maternity leave).
-The AA2A websites are maintained by Robin Keech of 'Disobedient Media'.
+We have two part time members of staff - Wendy Mason, National Director and Gill Butler-Jones, National Administrator and Project Manager.
+Development of AA2A's websites is by 'Disobedient Media'.

-We also have a board of five Directors : Chris Owen - Head of Cambridge School of Art at Anglia Ruskin University, Neil Grant, ex-Head of School at University of Chester, Glenda Brindle, ex-Dean of School of Art, Design & Performance at the University of Central Lancashire, Jonathan Adams - ex-AA2A Artist, RSA fellow and member of Arts Council Board for the South East.
-Wendy Mason and Georgia Rodger (ex- AA2A National Coordinator) are also board members.
+We also have a board of five Directors : Chris Owen, Head of Cambridge School of Art at Anglia Ruskin University, Neil Grant, ex-Head of School at University of Chester, Glenda Brindle, ex-Dean of School of Art, Design and Performance at the University of Central Lancashire, Jonathan Adams, ex-AA2A Artist, RSA fellow and ex-member of Arts Council Board for the South East.
+Wendy Mason is also board member.

-AA2A is funded by Arts Council England through the National Lottery Grants for the Arts programme and through contributions from the individual institutions.
+AA2A is currently funded by Arts Council England through the National Lottery Grants for the Arts programme and through contributions from the individual institutions.
 It has been accepted as a Sector Support Organisation for the Visual Arts and a National Portfolio Organisation from April 2018